-- (a) the operational capacity of the plant under the conditions at the time, including the time required for the unit start-up, ramp rates and maximum available capacity.
-Such operational limits may prevent a generator from increasing its output above a certain limit or decreasing its output below certain limits; - (b) the available resources of the plant under the conditions at the time, including starting resource level, potential rate of resource inflows and minimum resource storage limits; - (c) commercial incentives or disincentives, including resource input costs and price differences between markets; - (d) the prevailing conditions in the NEM during the relevant period of time, including the application or potential application of network constraints; - (e) the actual dispatch of plant into the NEM during the application of the price limit event; - (f) available alternative resources, which may be determined by the demand-supply balance in the market.
-Opportunity costs may reflect the value of deploying these alternatives; and - (g) uncertain events that may affect supply, for instance: - (i) the breakdown of a gas processing plant or gas pipeline; and - (ii) outages of other generators or transmission interconnectors.
+- 1. The operational capacity of the plant under the conditions at the time, including the time required for the unit start-up, ramp rates and maximum available capacity.
+Such operational limits may prevent a claimant from increasing the output of its plant above a certain limit or decreasing its output below certain limits; - 2.
+The available resources of the plant under the conditions at the time, including starting resource level, potential rate of resource inflows and minimum resource storage limits; - 3.
+Commercial incentives or disincentives, including resource input costs and price differences between markets; - 4.
+The prevailing conditions in the NEM during the relevant period of time, including the application or potential application of network constraints; - 5.
+The actual dispatch of plant into the NEM during the application of the price limit event; - 6.
+Available alternative resources, which may be determined by the demand-supply balance in the market.
+Opportunity costs may reflect the value of deploying these alternatives; - 7.
+Uncertain events that may affect supply, for instance: - a. the breakdown of a gas processing plant or gas pipeline; and - b. outages of other generators or transmission interconnectors.